1. Variable-refrigerant Flow (VRF) Systems: Weighing Benefits And Limitations

 Ramez Affify, principal at E4P consulting engineering, has worked extensively with VRF systems, including ASHRAE subcommittees addressing variable refrigerant flow, and notes that basic questions need to be asked before installing a VRF system.

-“There are major decisions in the beginning of each project to choose the most suitable HVAC system for a building,” Affify says.
+“There are major decisions at the beginning of each project to choose the most suitable HVAC system for a building,” Affify says.
 “When VRF are considered, the very first question is: Will the VRF units be air cooled or water cooled?”

 If they are air cooled, Affify says, exterior space is required for installation of the condenser unit.
 Furthermore, the space/site selected for installation has to be away from windows, accessible for maintenance, and able support the weight of the units.